ygryadit/ygryadit.github.io/index.md

 					<a href="https://www.technicolor.com/contact/research-and-innovation"> Technicolor R&D</a>, Rennes, France,
 					under the guidance of <a href='http://www.erikreinhard.com/about.html'>Dr. Erik Reinhard</a>.
-					She received a degree (2007-2012) in <a href="http://www.msu.ru/en/info/struct/depts/vmc.html">Applied Mathematics and Computer Science</a>  with a specialization in Operation Research and System Analysis from <a href="http://www.msu.ru/en/info/">Lomonosov Moscow State University</a>, Russia.
+					She received a degree (2007-2012) in <a href="http://www.msu.ru/en/info/struct/depts/vmc.html">Applied Mathematics and Computer Science</a>  with a specialization in Operation Research and System Analysis from the most prestigious university in Russia: <a href="http://www.msu.ru/en/info/">Lomonosov Moscow State University</a>, Faculty of Computational Mathematics and Cybernetics.
 				</p>

 				<p>